 Canada's Platform for Disaster Risk Reduction: Working Groups

 Interested Platform members can assemble Platform-related Working Groups based on specific issues or priority activities.
 The composition of each Working Group is determined by emerging issues.
-All Working Groups must be connected to Canada's Platform via the Advisory Committee.
-The Platform Advisory Committee must approve both the establishment of the Working Groups as well as their Terms of Reference.
+All Working Groups must be connected to Canada's Platform via the Steering Committee.
+The Platform Steering Committee must approve both the establishment of the Working Groups as well as their Terms of Reference.
 There are currently four established working groups:

 Private Sector Partnership Working Group